Best Disney World Hotels [2026 Ranking]

 What’s New In 2026: Like everywhere else near Magic Kingdom, Wilderness Lodge is experiencing construction during 2026.
 The most recent notice states, in relevant part, “These enhancements may impact views from various locations throughout the Resort.
 While most resort amenities will remain available, Guests may see and hear construction work during daytime hours.”
 (Emphasis Added).

 In a ranking like this, Wilderness Lodge’s chief competition is Animal Kingdom Lodge, the other lowest-priced lodge-themed deluxe resort with sub-deluxe transportation.
 While Animal Kingdom Lodge is also getting construction in 2026, it seems like the Wilderness Lodge work will be much more widespread and guest-facing.
-For that reason, we’re picking Animal Kingdom Lodge this year.
+For that reason, I put Animal Kingdom Lodge a few spots higher than Wilderness this year.

 Wilderness Lodge Overview: Wilderness Lodge is the lowest priced of the deluxe options.
 Along with Animal Kingdom Lodge, it’s one of two deluxe options without a walking path to a park.
 It has a boat to Magic Kingdom to supplement its bus service, but I use the words “supplement its bus service” pretty deliberately there.
 The boat is probably usually the better option, but it is not a huge advantage.